tdeboissiere/DeepLearningImplementations/InfoGAN/README.md

 **MNIST example results**

-Varying the categorical code:
+Varying the categorical code: getting there but not perfect

 ![figure](./figures/varying_categorical.png)

-Getting there but not perfect

-Varying the continuous code:
+Varying the continuous code (the codes are samples from a grid column wise x row wise):

 ![figure](./figures/varying_continuous.png)

-(the codes are samples from a grid column wise x row wise)

 It seems that a combination of the two codes rather than one in isolation leads to a change of thickness / orientation